 The number of startups and established brands raising capital by selling digital tokens that represent value on the blockchain is on the rise.
-In 2014, you could expect one initial coin offering (ICO), or crowdsale as they were called then, to launch in two months.
-In 2017, two or three launch each week, and keeping track of them is becoming an issue.
+In 2014, you could expect one initial coin offering (ICO), or crowd sale as they were called then, to launch in two months.
+In 2017, two or three launches each week, and keeping track of them is becoming an issue.

 This is where ICO tracking websites come in.
 They are the platforms to go to when you want to know which token sale is upcoming, ongoing or ended.
 Some tracking websites also provide detailed information about risk and investment potential.